 – For more great quotes from the Father of Protestantism, visit Luther, Exposing the Myth.
 Also, check out my book Dead on Arrival: The Seven Fatal Errors of Sola-Scriptura.

 9/16/13 – Addendum:

-In regards to one of the sources of this compilation, (Luther, Exposing the Myth), Reformed protester and Martin Luther Apologist James Swan of William Paterson University, has written a detailed critique of.
-In crafting this compilation I considered Swan’s response, and I ended up not including many of the quotes that he had a good case against.
-In some cases Swan was spot on, but in other cases he would have been much better off not trying to contextualize or excuse Luther.
-In those cases, Swan’s intellectually honesty is betrayed by his passion for Luther.
+In regards to one of the sources of this compilation (Luther, Exposing the Myth), Reformed protester and Martin Luther Apologist James Swan of William Paterson University has written a detailed critique.
+In crafting this compilation, I considered Swan’s response, and I ended up not including many of the quotes that he had a good case against.
+In some cases, Swan was spot on, but in other cases, he would have been much better off not trying to contextualize or excuse Luther.
+In those cases, Swan’s intellectual honesty is betrayed by his passion for Luther.